30 years of Experience

 Is the ASD suitable for allergy sufferers?

 The answer is: "very often, yes!".
 However, there are many different and complex allergies and sometimes people find that they are allergic to not only dog hair, but also dog saliva and urine which is a problem if you want to have a puppy.
-NOT ALL LABRADOODLES ARE SUITABLE FOR ALLERGY SUFFERERS!
-The ASD is not a hypo-allergenic dog as it's saliva or urine could trigger an allergic reaction.
-Please see an Allergy Specialist to determine what kind of allergy you have before committing to a puppy.
+NOT ALL LABRADOODLES or ASDs ARE SUITABLE FOR ALLERGY SUFFERERS!
+The ASD is not a hypo-allergenic dog as it's saliva or urine could still trigger an allergic reaction.
+Please see an Allergy Specialist to determine what kind of allergy you have BEFORE committing to a puppy.

 ASD Breeders have very strict breeding criteria.
 This is because customers who have hair allergies and also mental/physical challenges need the breed to be dependable and reliably non shedding in order to fulfil their vital roles within the family and in therapy environments.
-The breed was created to SERVE and provide therapy and assistance to those with special needs.
+The breed was created to SERVE and provide therapy, companionship and assistance to those with special needs.
 The unique breed standard is upheld by only a small minority of breeders who understand why the breed was created in the first place and the necessity to keep the breed PURE and GENUINE.

 Puppies bred for family pets are always neutered before leaving for their new homes at approx 8-9 weeks of age in accordance with the Code of Ethics for the Breed.
 This procedure, as far as the ASD is concerned, has been found to be safe, ethical and highly effective against indiscriminate and unlawful breeding practises.
 We offer further information about this upon request.